Clark-Nikdel-Powell/WP-Admin-Command-Palette/README.txt

 * **Threshold** (*Default: .3*): this determines how closely a search query must match in order to return an item as a result.
 0.0 must be a perfect match, 1.0 will match anything.
 * **Max Results per Section** (*Default: 5*): a max number of results per content type.
 * **Group Results by Type**: Results can be displayed one of two ways.
 The default is to display results in a flat list, ordered by closest match.
 Selecting this option displays results grouped by their content type, e.g., all the posts, pages, tags, categories, etc. will be grouped under individual subheadings.
-* **Excluded Post Types** (*Default: Media, Revisions, Navigation Menu Items*): Select post types from this checkbox group to exclude them from the search.
-All registered post types are included in this list.
+* **Included Post Types** (*Default: none*): Select post types from this checkbox group to include them in the search.
+All registered post types except for navigation menu items are included in this list.
-* **Excluded Taxonomies** (*Default: Navigation Menus, Link Catgeories, Format*): Select taxonomies from this checkbox group to exclude them from the search.
+* **Included Taxonomies** (*Default: none*): Select taxonomies from this checkbox group to include them in the search.
 All registered taxonomies are included in this list.
 * **Clear Content Cache**: The data for this plugin is generated and loaded into the page from a cache that gets automatically cleared whenever new content is added.
 You can use this button to clear the cache manually.

 = How does the search determine a match? =